 Given our experience, ability, and record of success in this area, other attorneys nationwide often refer their cerebral palsy and brain damage cases to us, including lawyers who advertise nationally for birth injury cases.

-Our Philadelphia birth injury team at The Beasley Firm work on lawsuits every day, helping families just like yours investigate and understand the cause of their children's disabilities, and obtain fair compensation for their child's preventable injuries.
+Our Philadelphia birth injury team works on lawsuits every day, helping families just like yours investigate and understand the cause of their children's disabilities and obtain fair compensation for their child's preventable injuries.